1962–1966: 2010 remastered version

 EMI announced on 10 August 2010, that the album had been remastered for a second time and, once again, would be released as a two-CD package.
 The album was released worldwide on 18 October 2010, and 19 October 2010 in North America.

 2014 mastered vinyl

 The album was reissued on 180g vinyl in 2014, prepared from the original UK 1973 compilation master.
 The fake stereo mixes of the Andy White version of "Love Me Do" (with Starr on tambourine) and "She Loves You" were replaced by the true mono versions, but while the Side 1 label indicated “Please Please Me” and “From Me To You” being mono, they were, in fact, the stereo versions.

+2023 remixed editions

+The compilation, along with its counterpart, was rereleased with an expanded track listing on 10 November 2023.

+The 12 additional tracks are: "I Saw Her Standing There", "Twist and Shout", "This Boy", "Roll Over Beethoven", "You Really Got a Hold on Me", "You Can't Do That", "If I Needed Someone", "Taxman", "Got to Get You into My Life", "I'm Only Sleeping", "Here, There and Everywhere", and "Tomorrow Never Knows".
+Additionally, the version of "Love Me Do" with Ringo Starr on drums, originally issued only on first pressings of the 1962 UK single, replaced the version with Andy White on drums and Starr on tambourine formerly used for this compilation.

+Thirty out of the 38 songs on the album received a new stereo mix, while the remaining eight used mixes from the 2022 Revolver: Special Edition set.
+The album is also available in Dolby Atmos surround sound.
+On the CD and digital editions, the additional tracks are inserted into the track list in chronological order of each track's original issue, while on the vinyl edition, the first two LPs retain the track list of the 1973 release, with the additional tracks placed on a third LP.

+A press conference for the release, along with "Now and Then", was held at the Dolby Screening Room in New York City on 27 September, 2023.
+Tracks from the release were played in the theatre in their newly mixed form.